TrojanPinata/445Review/README.md

 ----------------------------------------------------------------------------------------------------------------
 ## Lecture 2
 ### - Architecture -
-Instruction Set Architecture (ISA) - defineds what a processor can do, it's attributes, and the way it should be programmed
+Instruction Set Architecture (ISA) - defines what a processor can do, it's attributes, and the way it should be programmed

 Hardware Implementation - defines how the processor architecture is realized, the technology used, and how data is connected.
-Results in a family of procesors, each with a different price/preformance specification
+Results in a family of processors, each with a different price/performance specification

 Software Development - Compilers, Linkers, Loaders for different processor architectures.
 High-level programs  written to convert code to Low-level code which can be run natively.

 ISA's define:
 - Instruction set - what data is being moved, what is done with it, jumps, branches, etc.
-- Register set - user accessable registers which are fast and can store operands.
+- Register set - user accessible registers which are fast and can store operands.
 On chip, part of datapath
 - Addressing modes - determines the position of data in each instruction
 - Instruction formats - defines where the operands, operator, destinations, etc. will be in a given instruction
-- Data width - result of flexability desired from the processor, as well as size of data wanting to be handled
+- Data width - result of flexibility desired from the processor, as well as size of data wanting to be handled
 - Address width - the maximum size of the memory which can be accessed
 - Byte-addressable / Word-addressable memory - defines whether the memory is accessed every 4 bytes (word) or by byte
 - Endian-ness - determines if MSB or LSB come first (Big Endian has LSB first and Little is opposite)

 ### - General Processor Models -
-Stored Program Computer - computer in which instructions and data are stored in memory.
+Stored Program Computer - a computer in which instructions and data are stored in memory.

 Von Neumann Architecture - processor model which uses a single bus in order to access instruction and data memory modules.
 Processor can either read or write, not both (Von Neumann Bottleneck).
 System requires less complex hardware and uses a single sequential memory.

-Harvard Architecture - uses two seperate busses to access instruction memory and data memory.
-By seperating memory, the processor does not run into bottleneck, but increases complexity and requires seperate memory bandks.
+Harvard Architecture - uses two separate buses to access instruction memory and data memory.
+By separating memory, the processor does not run into a bottleneck, but increases complexity and requires separate memory banks.

 Modified Harvard Architecture - uses a single memory with split cache in order to reduce complexity and reduce bottlenecks.
 The best of both worlds.

 ### - RISC vs CISC -
-Reduced Instruction Set Computer (RISC) - processor architecture type which uses simple intructions to define properties and functions.
+Reduced Instruction Set Computer (RISC) - processor architecture type which uses simple instructions to define properties and functions.
 Uniform instruction format.
 Can be easily pipelined.
 Simple addressing modes.
 (See: ARM, RISCV, PowerPC, MIPS, etc.)

 Complex Instruction Set Computer (CISC) - complex instructions which can vary in size.
 Supports high level programming constructs.
 Uses more clock cycles per instruction.
 Smaller code size.
 (See: Intel x86, IBM System/360, PDP-11)